 Diego Varela Pedreira

-I am associate professor in the department of political science, international relations and European studies of Alexandru Ioan Cuza University in Iasi.
-I studied economics in Spain, including a semester as an Erasmus student in Finland and two months as a volunteer in Brazil.
-I did my graduate studies at the London School of Economics and Political Science, from which I earned an MSc in European Studies (with distinction) in 1998, and a PhD in Government in 2002, with a thesis on The power of voice: an informational model of the legislative powers of the European Parliament under the supervision of Simon Hix.
-I did my whole graduate studies with scholarships from Fundación Caixagalicia, Fundación Pedro Barrié de la Maza, The British Council, and Fundación Ramón Areces.
-I was also a Robert Schuman scholar in the DG for Research of the European Parliament in Luxembourg.
-I coordinated two Jean Monnet modules, in Spain (2002) and Romania (2014), before I earned a Jean Monnet Chair in European Political Economy and founded the EUROSCI Network in 2016.
-Prior to that, I also set up and coordinated Universidade da Coruña's International Summer School (2014-2016), and founded and edited the European Journal of Government and Economics (2012-2016).
-I have also been a visiting professor at several Romanian universities.
-I am the author of two books, on The government of the EU (2007, in Spanish), and Population policy (2016, in Romanian).
-I am married and have two sons.
-Besides my family, my interests lie in the fields of international and EU politics.
+I am associate professor in the department of political science, international relations and European studies of Alexandru Ioan Cuza University in Iasi, where I teach political economy and EU policy.
+I studied economics in Spain, including an Erasmus semester in Finland and two months in Brazil with a grant from the Spanish agency for international co-operation.
+I did my graduate studies at the London School of Economics and Political Science, from which I earned an MSc in European Studies (with distinction) in 1998, and a PhD in Government in 2002, with a thesis titled The power of voice: an informational model of the legislative powers of the European Parliament, under the supervision of Simon Hix.
+I did my whole graduate studies with scholarships from Fundación Caixagalicia, Fundación Pedro Barrié de la Maza, The British Council, and Fundación Ramón Areces, and was also a Robert Schuman scholar in the DG for Research of the European Parliament in Luxembourg.